From HandWiki - Reading time: 17 min

 Trekboers in southern Africa adopted nomadism from the 17th century.[20]
 Some elements of gaucho culture in colonial South America also re-invented nomadic lifestyles.[21]

-One of the results of the break-up of the Soviet Union and the subsequent political independence and economic collapse of its Central Asian republics has been the resurgence of pastoral nomadism.[21]
+One of the results of the break-up of the Soviet Union and the subsequent political independence and economic collapse of its Central Asian republics has been the resurgence of pastoral nomadism.[22]
 Taking the Kyrgyz people as a representative example, nomadism was the centre of their economy before Russian colonization at the turn of the 20th century, when they were settled into agricultural villages.
-The population became increasingly urbanized after World War II, but some people still take their herds of horses and cows to high pastures (jailoo) every summer, continuing a pattern of transhumance.[citation needed]
+The population became increasingly urbanized after World War II, but some people still take their herds of horses and cows to high pastures (jailoo) every summer, continuing a pattern of transhumance.
+Since the 1990s, as the cash economy shrank, unemployed relatives were reabsorbed into family farms, and the importance of this form of nomadism has increased.
+The symbols of nomadism, specifically the crown of the grey felt tent known as the yurt, appears on the national flag, emphasizing the central importance of nomadism in the genesis of the modern nation of Kyrgyzstan.[23]

 From 1920 to 2008, the population of nomadic pastoral tribes slowly decreased from over a quarter of Iran's population.[24]
 Tribal pastures were nationalized during the 1960s.
 The National Commission of UNESCO registered the population of Iran at 21 million in 1963, of whom two million (9.5%) were nomads.[25]
 Although the nomadic population of Iran has dramatically decreased in the 20th century, Iran still has one of the largest nomadic populations in the world, an estimated 1.5 million in a country of about 70 million.[26]

-In Kazakhstan where the major agricultural activity was nomadic herding,[26] forced collectivization under Joseph Stalin 's rule met with massive resistance and major losses and confiscation of livestock.[27]
+In Kazakhstan where the major agricultural activity was nomadic herding,[27] forced collectivization under Joseph Stalin's rule met with massive resistance and major losses and confiscation of livestock.[28]
 Livestock in Kazakhstan fell from 7 million cattle to 1.6 million and from 22 million sheep to 1.7 million.
-The resulting famine of 1931–1934 caused some 1.5 million deaths: this represents more than 40% of the total Kazakh population at that time.[28]
+The resulting famine of 1931–1934 caused some 1.5 million deaths: this represents more than 40% of the total Kazakh population at that time.[29]

 In the 1950s as well as the 1960s, large numbers of Bedouin throughout the Middle East started to leave the traditional, nomadic life to settle in the cities of the Middle East, especially as home ranges have shrunk and population levels have grown.
 Government policies in Egypt and Israel, oil production in Libya and the Persian Gulf, as well as a desire for improved standards of living, effectively led most Bedouin to become settled citizens of various nations, rather than stateless nomadic herders.
 A century ago, nomadic Bedouin still made up some 10% of the total Arab population.
 Today, they account for some 1% of the total.[30]